 Here's a look at the hazards you can be exposed to if some of those plastic parts are cracked or missing.

-Cracked Outlet Faces
+Cracked Receptacle Faces

 Quite commonly, the plastic right around the outlet slots can crack, and pieces can even chip away.
 Eventually, this piece of plastic can fall out completely and expose the metal contact points inside the outlet.
-Cracked faces also can expose the user to loose terminals and loose connection points for the cords that plug into them.
+Cracked faces also can expose the user to loose terminals and loose slots for the cords that plug into them.
 All of these hazards present a shock risk and a potential fire hazard.
 If you see an outlet in this condition, don't use it until you replace the receptacle.

-Cracked Cover Plates
+Cracked or Missing Cover Plates